‘Tall Girl’ Becomes One Of Netflix’s Hottest Movies

 — pluto loves mx. thief (@theantialoha) September 12, 2019

-With the movie receiving so much criticism those who watched and enjoy the film have to wonder, what kind of ratings and reviews did the film bring overall?
+With the movie receiving so much criticism, those who watched and enjoyed the film had to wonder, what kind of ratings and reviews did the film bring overall?
 Was the movie a bust for Netflix?

 Despite the criticism, the movie was seemingly well-received by Netflix subscribers.